Some NEA Resolutions Passed at the

 C-16.
 Extremist Groups.
 The National Education Association condemns the philosophy and practices of extremist groups and urges active opposition to all such movements that are inimical to the ideals of the Association.

 C-25.
 Comprehensive School Health, Social, and Psychological Programs and Services.
-The National Education Association believes that every child should have direct and confidential access to comprehensive health, social, and psychological programs and services.
+The National Education Association believes that every student should have direct and confidential access to comprehensive health, social, and psychological programs and services.
 The Association believes that schools should provide —

 - A planned, sequential health education curriculum for pre-K through adult education that integrates various health topics (such as drug abuse, the dangers of performance-enhancing dietary herbal supplements, violence, safety issues, universal precautions, and HIV education)